httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In responses, instead, the representation digest will be computed on the selected representation of the patched resource.

-## Digest and Content-Location in Responses {#digest-and-content-location}
+## Representation Digests and Content-Location in Responses {#digest-and-content-location}

-When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.
+When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Digest` or `Representation-Digest` is computed accordingly.
 An example is given in {{post-not-request-uri}}.

 # Security Considerations

-## Digest Does Not Protect the Full HTTP Message
+## HTTP Messages are not protected in full

 This document specifies a data integrity mechanism that protects HTTP `representation data` or content, but not HTTP header and trailer fields, from certain kinds of corruption.

-Digest fields are not intended to be a general protection against malicious tampering with HTTP messages.
+Integrity fields are not intended to be a general protection against malicious tampering with HTTP messages.
 This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

-## Digest for End-to-End Integrity
+## End-to-End Integrity

-Digest fields can help detect `representation data` or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
+Integrity fields can help detect `representation data` or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
 Even a simple mechanism for end-to-end `representation data` integrity is valuable because user-agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.

-Note that using digest fields alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
+Note that using integrity fields alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
 Methods to protect metadata are discussed in {{usage-in-signatures}}.